jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And if we stay non-playing characters, at least with this book, our kids can read what their parents could have done as they regret the choices of player gods who lost because they refused to play the game.

-## Here's the Grand Mission of Techvolution
+## The Grand Mission of Techvolution

-Writer David Mamet once said being free from trying to please a group means being open to see Nature.
-So I embraced being a regular guy and was quite ambitious when writing this book.
+Writer David Mamet once said being free from trying to please a group means being open to see Nature <!-- explain -->.
+So I embraced being a regular guy with no one to please, and was quite ambitious when writing this book.
 Saying that Techvolution has three parts:

-**I. A New Philosophy**: This part upgrades our philosophy to the Internet Age.
-It gets Main Street to see the big picture; that we're all player gods who must use apps, electronics, and the internet to solve our problems.
-Fittingly, the best indicator of our progress, is how happy our lives are.
+**I. A New Philosophy**: This part shows how to upgrade our philosophy to the Internet Age.
+Its purpose is to enable Main Street to see the big picture: that we’re all player gods who must use apps, electronics, and the internet to solve our problems.
+Fittingly, the best indicator of our progress, is how happy we are with our lives.

 **II.
-Building the Life Star**: Explains the new political and economic truth we'll see in the Internet Age with technologies like apps, bio-monitors, and big data.
-With these digital tools, we'll be able to create objective definitions of political and economic right and wrong.
-In short, the Life Star will do for politics and economics what scientific instruments did for physics, chemistry, biology, etc. The troubling part is many people—especially phantom storytellers of old philosophies—won't accept what this new telescope shows us.
+Building the Life Star**: This section explains the new political and economic truths we’ll see in the Internet Age with technologies like apps, bio-monitors, and big data.
+With these digital tools, we’ll be enabled to create objective definitions of political and economic “right and wrong”.
+In short, the Life Star will do for politics and economics what scientific instruments (such as the telescope) did for physics, chemistry, biology, etc. The troubling part is many people—especially phantom storytellers of old philosophies—won’t accept what this new telescope shows us.

 **III.
-Starting Starfleet**: We'll design digital tools detached from the Industrial Age.
-As the Industrial Age's material abundance helped us live in so-called "perpetual peace," Internet Age products will make our lifestyle one of "perpetual profit."
-We'll send the massive savings to Musk and his protegees and hence jumpstart the Space Exploration Age—or as I like to say, "Start Starfleet."
+Starting Starfleet**: Once we can see ourselves in the "Life Star telescope" we'll use tt to design digital tools detached from the Industrial Age.
+As the Industrial Age’s material abundance helped us live in so-called “perpetual peace,” Internet Age products will make our lifestyle one of “perpetual profit.”
+We’ll send the massive savings to Musk and his protegees and hence jumpstart the Space Exploration Age—or as I like to say, “Start Starfleet.”

 **How to See the Matrix**: To write Techvolution, I used Aristotle's Poetics to better understand Hegelian dialectics, and then I added some evolutionary biology.
 If that bores you to pieces, that's cool, you don't need to read more about it.
 But just so you know, Techvolution is based on a full-blown philosophy that I'll explain in another book called _How to See the Matrix_.

+**No More Magic**:

+**The 2008 Economic Crisis Was Only the Beginning**:

 ===

-Techvolution A New Philosophy has a very high goal.
+_Techvolution A New Philosophy_ has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
 It's thus no longer good enough for Main Street to watch infotainment news, donate to a social cause, march in a demonstration, and think they're improving the world.

 To make a difference, we need a new ruling philosophy.
 One built on the accomplishments of our past, but that factors in the wondrous possibilities of digital technology.
 Our new way of thinking must unite Main Street to again see the big picture; that we're all player gods whose choices determine the health of our society.
 We must still vote and debate what's best for our community.
 But reaching for the Internet Age levers of power is our most potent political power.
-When we hold them, we, the people on Main Street, will solve our problems and live happy lives.
+When we hold them, we, the people on Main Street, will solve our problems and live happy lives. <!-- shorten up top two paragraphs -->

 With great power comes great responsibility—that's why the duty to solve our growing problems also requires the freedom to choose any tool we want.

-Tools can be anything: a thermal camera to spot leaky windows, the Waze app to lessen gridlock, or 3D printing a tool to sell to a neighbor.
+Tools can be anything: a thermal camera to spot leaky windows, the Waze app to lessen traffic congestion, or 3D printing a tool to sell to a neighbor.
 The desire to seek out new tools is human evolution.
-Civilization evolves when its members read a modern philosophy telling them to become a player god of the modern age.
-We've upgraded our philosophy many times before.
-This book is the best way I know how to do it for our society today.
-I hope it's good enough to click.
+Civilization evolves when its members adapt a modern philosophy telling them to become a player god of the modern age.
+We've upgraded our philosophy many times before, and it's simply time to do it again.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/KeenAmpleHusky' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/keenamplehusky">via Gfycat</a></p>

-_Like magic, this machine can make hammers, wrenches, replacement parts, almost anything you need.
-Using new tools to solve your problems is real politics.
+_Like magic, or even the Force, this machine can make hammers, wrenches, replacement parts, and almost anything else.
+Using new technology is real politics.
 Because it promotes evolution.
 It doesn't matter if you thrive or die while trying.
 We, as individuals, can only try new ideas and see what works.
-Marching against climate change, or watching infotainment television is merely being a non-playing character.
+Marching against climate change, or watching infotainment television is merely being an extra.
 The struggle with our society is regular people don't think to act like protagonists or player gods.
-And even worse, it's often against the rules to because Industrial Age companies want us to keep using their obsolete products.
+And even worse, it's often against the rules to because Industrial Age companies want us to keep using their obsolete stuff.
 We'll overcome these antagonists below._

 ===